aleksannndra/medical-text-classifier-clean/README.md

 - `models/` → includes only the baseline Logistic Regression model (`baseline_lr.pkl`).
   - Full fine-tuned **HerBERT model** is **not included here** (2 GB).
-  - The model is available on HuggingFace and downloaded from there when running predict_herbert.py
+  - The HerBERT model is available on HuggingFace and downloaded from there when running predict_herbert.py

 - `logs/`, `wandb/`, and other experiment outputs are ignored via `.gitignore` to keep the repository clean.

 ## Limitations

 This project was built primarily as a **learning exercise**, and therefore the dataset is **limited and imperfect**.
-The data comes from two main sources:
+The data comes from two sources:

 - **[mp.pl](https://www.mp.pl/pacjent/)** → I manually scraped articles across various medical specialties.
 - **[SpeakLeash](https://speakleash.org/)** → additional Polish text data, which I mapped to medical categories to expand coverage.